 – Support initiatives and legislation that lowers class sizes, freeing teachers to get to know their students better and help them get the support and assistance they need.

-– Encourage free tutoring programs to offer extra help to all students who need it, regardless of income.
+– Encourage free math tutoring programs to offer extra help to all students who need it, regardless of income.
 If your child has fallen behind on their education then consider getting them some tutoring.

 If you would like to receive notifications about healthy living tips, health news, parenting and posts, please subscribe via email and follow us on Facebook, Pinterest , Bloglovin , Google+, and Twitter.